Agent47HUNK/MailServer/README.md

 - **Dovecot (`10-master.conf`)**:
   - Configuration for handling mail delivery and access.

+## Basic Postfix Configuration

+The following are the initial configurations made to the Postfix `main.cf` file to set up a basic mail server:

+- **myhostname**:
+  Set to `mail.mymail.com` to define the fully qualified domain name of the mail server.

 ## Usage
 - Test sending an email using Postfix.
 - Check received emails using Dovecot.